Weekly Meal Planning

 Slow cooker – Try planning a slow cooker meal at least once per week.
 You can throw the ingredients together before you head out the door and the meal will be ready when you get home from work.
 This ties into “leftovers” as a crock pot can typically hold quite a few servings.

-Not knowing how to cook- As I have mentioned before in Eat Real Food, learning to cook is one of the most important things you can do.
+- Not knowing how to cook- As I have mentioned before in my first post, learning to cook is one of the most important things you can do.
 Look up recipes and follow instructions.
 Order online food deliveries that help you out even more (Blue Apron, Hello Fresh, Home Chef).

 Fresh Idea: Weekly meal planning will save money and improve health.